needle-wang/bash-rolling/README.md

 **browserlink.sh:**
 HOW-TO about browserlink of vim.
+run it as a server, so can serve all html.

 **check_a_dir_all_file_md5.sh:**
 print all files' md5 in current dir.

 **check_gi_st.sh:**
-run git status at each git repository subdir of current dir.
+run git status at each git repository subdir of a given dir.

 **chtomport.sh:**
 give me the file server.xml of tomcat6/7,